timothystotts/fpga-serial-acl-tester-3/README.md

 - Digilent Inc. Arty A7-100 FPGA development board containing a large Xilinx Artix-7 FPGA
 - Digilent Inc. Zybo Z7-20 APSoC development board containing a moderate Zyng-7000 SoC.

-Note that clerical corrections were completed in branch `bugs/various_defects`.
+Note that clerical corrections were completed in branch `bugs/various_defects` and merged to branch `main`.
 These corrections include updates to comments, commenting style, and whitespace.

 Note also that the photos of Arty S7-25 assembly currently show PMOD ACL2 at JB and PMOD CLS at JA; but the three RTL code projects have the PMOD ACL2 at JA and the PMOD CLS at JB.